The Ultimate Guide to Setting Up Your Telecaster

 Part 2: Adjusting String Height on a Telecaster

 Adjusting the string height on a Telecaster involves fine-tuning the bridge saddles.
 Telecasters equipped with a 6 saddle bridge allow for precise individual string height adjustments.
-To begin adjusting, detune the strings slightly, then use a small Allen wrench to raise or lower the saddles.
+To begin adjusting, detune the strings slightly, then use a small Allen wrench, such as a D'Addario Multi-Tool, to raise or lower the saddles.
 After each adjustment, retune and check the action until you achieve the desired height.
-It’s essential to balance comfort and clarity to prevent issues like fret buzz.
+It's essential to balance comfort and clarity to prevent issues like fret buzz.

 Fender Telecaster String Height Photo by Charles G on Unsplash